 Bradley University is a top-ranked private university in Peoria, Illinois, that offers 5,400 undergraduate and graduate students opportunities and resources of a larger university and the personal attention and exceptional learning experience of a smaller university.
 Bradley offers more than 185 undergraduate and graduate academic programs in business, communications, education, engineering, fine arts, health sciences, liberal arts and sciences, and technology.

-Bradley is within three hours driving distance from Chicago or St. Louis and is also accessible by air.
+Bradley is within three hours driving distance from Chicago, St. Louis and Indianapolis, and is also accessible by air.
 The O'Hare and Midway bus service provides easy transportation between major Chicago airports and the Bradley campus.
 Or, better yet, fly directly to the General Wayne A. Downing Peoria International Airport, which provides daily jet service from Atlanta, Chicago, Dallas, Detroit, Houston and Minneapolis-St. Paul.

 Inspired by founder Lydia Moss Bradley’s commitment to useful learning and ethics, Bradley University educates leaders, innovators and contributors to the wellbeing of all humanity.